GitData-GA/FireScape/README.md

 ---

-**The purpose of this Jupyter Docker image is to make sure everyone has the identical working environment, i.e., Python and its packages' versions to be the same for everyone.**
+**The purpose of this Jupyter Docker image is to make sure everyone has the identical working environment, i.e., Python and its packages' versions to be the same for everyone.
+This avoid the issue that the code can run on my device but not yours.**

 ![image](https://github.com/user-attachments/assets/bd40b7b6-941c-429f-a160-0dd0eae0d295)